randymized/malifi/Readme.md

 Since this convention is implemented in action handlers, it can be changed by simply substituting different handlers in the metadata.

 Malifi does not parse request bodies.
-For POST, PUT and other methods that include a request body to work, Connect's bodyParser or equivalent middleware must preceded Malifi.
+For POST, PUT and other methods that include a request body to work, Connect's bodyParser or equivalent middleware must preceded Malifi in the middleware chain.

 ## Internal redirection (rerouting) and partials